ljcucc/legcy-wiki/md/processing.md

 > you can get all function references from official website: [p5js.org/reference](https://p5js.org/reference/)

-You can also simplify the code like this, some of the artist will tweet thier code like this too to fit the word count limit:
+You can also simplify the code like this, as the form of #つぶやきProcessing :

 ```
 t=0;a=10;draw(_)=>{t++||/*your code here*/}